knutsoned/bevy_lazy_signals/README.md

         info!(format!("({}, {})"), x, y)
     };

-    // then the reactive primitive entity, which logs the screen position every time the HID moves let log_effect = LazySignals.effect::<(f32, f32)>{
+    // then the reactive primitive entity, which logs screen position every time the HID moves let log_effect = LazySignals.effect::<(f32, f32)>{
         effect_fn,
         vec![screen_x, screen_y], // sources (passed to the args tuple)
-        Vec::<Entity>::new(), // triggers (will fire the effect but we don't care about the value) &mut commands
+        Vec::<Entity>::new(), // triggers (will fire an effect but don't care about the value) &mut commands
     };

-    // unlike an Effect which gets exclusive world access and must be very brief, a Task is async
+    // unlike a brief Effect which gets exclusive world access, an Action is an async task
-    // but only returns a CommandQueue, to be run when the system that checks async tasks notices
+    // but only returns a CommandQueue, to run when the system that checks Bevy tasks notices
     // it has completed
-    let task_fn: |args: (f32, f32)| {
+    let action_fn: |args: (f32, f32)| {
         let mut command_queue = CommandQueue::default();

         // as long as the task is still running, it will not spawn another instance